Last updated on May 9th, 2026 at 08:57 am

 Mexico’s immigration laws stem from the Mexican Constitution.
 Together they form the legal framework that allows foreigners to migrate to Mexico.
 In this article, we will discuss the essential parts of this framework.
-If you want to start a business in Mexico as a foreigner, you may consider migrating here.
+If you want to start a business in Mexico as a foreign national, you may consider relocating here.
 This article will give you an overall view of Mexico’s immigration policy.

 Mexico’s Immigration Laws History